Stenocarpus umbelliferus

 Stenocarpus umbelliferus is a species of flowering plant in the family Proteaceae.
 It is endemic to New Caledonia.
-It has a prostrate or upright habit, growing up to 5 metres in height.
+It has a prostrate or upright habit, growing up to 5 m in height.
 Stems are flattened when young, later becoming rounded.
 The leaves are thick and leathery with a slightly wavy margin.
 These may be ovate, elliptic, lanceolate or spathulate in shape with petioles that are 3 to 12 mm long.
 White, cream or pale yellow flowers occur in groups of 3 to 8 per umbel.
 These are followed by dark-coloured glabrous follicles that are 25 to 80 mm long and 3 to 5 mm wide.

-The species was collected by botanist Johann Reinhold Forster and his son Georg Forster during James Cook's second voyage (1772-1775) and formally described by them in 1775.
+The species was collected by botanist Johann Reinhold Forster and his son Georg Forster during James Cook's second voyage (1772–1775) and formally described by them in 1775.